The implementation of the measures to achieve the project objectives is planned for a timeframe of six years:

 - Reintroduction of 20 lynx over several years.
-The animals will come from healthy populations in Switzerland and the Carpathians from 2016 – 2020.
+The animals will come from healthy populations in Switzerland and the Carpathians in Slovakia in the time period 2016 – 2020.
 The animals will be telemetrically monitored.

-- Development of a local masterplan for the lynx in the biosphere reserve under consideration of hoofed game (especially roe deer) and livestock.
+- Development of a local master plan for the lynx in the transboundary biosphere reserve under consideration of hoofed game (especially roe deer) and livestock.

-- Development of an action plan to connect the Palatinate Forest with other highlands in Rhineland-Palatinate and optionally with other counties.
+- Establishing a guideline to connect the Palatinate Forest with other highlands in Rhineland-Palatinate and optionally with other counties.

 - Scientific monitoring and evaluation of the reintroduction process in cooperation with scientists of the FAWF Trippstadt.

 - Additional qualification for voluntary lynx monitoring in the Palatinate Forest for collecting data.

 - Create awareness for the acceptance of lynx among the local public through presentations, promotional offers and travelling exhibitions.

 - Support Farmers in preventing damage caused by the lynx (information, consultation, material supply for short term solutions, rewards for the report of killed game).

 - Building an enclosure and providing veterinary care for sick, injured and orphaned lynxes.

 - The project partner "Sycoparc" participates in the LIFE-project in public relations and environmental education.
 They developed a comprehensive educational project together with the French association "Les Piverts" and the German partner "NEZ Wappenschmiede" named "Luchsauge" (eye of the lynx).